rohanthewiz/kitty_mon/README.md

 ## Getting Setup

 ### Download
 Get Go for your operating system: http://golang.org/dl/ and install.
-The installation should set the GOROOT environment variable to the Golang toplevel folder.
-If you installed Go to the folder ```~/apps/``` then your GOROOT env. var should contain: ```~/apps/go```.

 ## Getting and Building KittyMonitor
-Note that both the server and client is provided from the same binary.
 ```
 # cd to the directory of your choice then clone the repo:
 git clone https://github.com/rohanthewiz/kitty_mon.git
 cd kitty_mon
-go build # this will produce the executable 'kitty_mon' in the current directory
 ```

+### If Changes required to the Template
-You will require the ego package to make changes to the template files Install it with
+You will need the ego package to make changes to the template files Install it with

 ```